Substance-related disorder: Classification and terminology

 Substance-related disorders were originally subcategorized into "substance use disorders" (SUD) and "substance-induced disorders" (SID).
 Though DSM-IV makes a firm distinction between the two, SIDs often occur in the context of SUDs.

-Substance-induced disorders
+Substance-induced disorder

 Substance-induced disorders include medical conditions that can be directly attributed to the use of a substance.
-These conditions include intoxication, withdrawal, substance-induced delirium, substance-induced psychosis, and substance-induced mood disorders.
+These conditions include substance intoxication, substance withdrawal, and substance/medication-induced mental disorders (e.g., substance-induced delirium, substance-induced psychosis, and substance-induced mood disorders).

-Substance use disorders
+Substance use disorder

-Substance use disorders include substance use and substance dependence.
-In DSM-IV, the conditions are formally diagnosed as one or the other, but it has been proposed that DSM-V combine the two into a single condition called "Substance-use disorder".

-Changes in classification

-The more recently published DSM-5 combined substance abuse and substance dependence into a single continuum; this is simply known as substance use disorder and requires more presenting symptoms before a diagnosis is made.
+In the DSM-IV, it was formally divided in substance use and in substance dependence, but in the DSM-5-TR both were combined into a single condition called "Substance-use disorder".
+In this new revision more presenting symptoms are required before a diagnosis is made.
 It also considers each different substance as its own separate disorder, based upon the same basic criteria.
-It also distinguishes the difference between dependence and addictions as two separate disorders, not to be confused.
+The DSM-5 TR also defines the term "drug addiction" as because of its uncertain definition and its potentially negative connotation.